wachin/xinput-plus/README.md

 ## 🤓 How does it work internally?

 It uses Linux commands with `xinput` to change the device speed in real time.
-But to use it: the interface does everything for you!
+For standard speed adjustments, it modifies the `libinput Accel Speed` property.
+For extended speed mode (up to 2.0), it uses the `Coordinate Transformation Matrix` to scale pointer movement, allowing higher sensitivity for devices that need it.
+The interface does everything for you!

 ---